Giraffe: Neck

-Another theory, the sexual selection hypothesis, proposes the long necks evolved as a secondary sexual characteristic, giving males an advantage in "necking" contests (see below) to establish dominance and obtain access to sexually receptive females.
-In support of this theory, necks are longer and heavier for males than females of the same age, and males do not employ other forms of combat.
-However, one objection is it fails to explain why female giraffes also have long necks.
+Another theory, the sexual selection hypothesis, proposes that long necks evolved as a secondary sexual characteristic, giving males an advantage in "necking" contests to establish dominance and obtain access to sexually receptive females.
+In support of this theory, some studies have stated that necks are longer and heavier for males than females of the same age, and that males do not employ other forms of combat.
+However, a 2024 study found that, while males have thicker necks, females actually have proportionally longer ones, which is likely because of their greater need to find more food to sustain themselves and their dependent young.
 It has also been proposed that the neck serves to give the animal greater vigilance.